liuqx315/Multiscale-pattern/doc/guide/source/c_interface/Skeleton.rst

 8. Attach linear solver module

-   If an implicit solve is required, initialize the linear solver module with one of the following calls (for details see the section :ref:`CInterface.LinearSolvers`):
+   If an implicit solve is required and a Newton-based iteration is chosen for the solver, initialize the linear solver module with one of the following calls (for details see the section :ref:`CInterface.LinearSolvers`):

    [S] ``ier = ARKDense(...);``